The Mistakes Companies Make When Setting KPIs

 klipfolio image

-Published 2023-03-21
+Published 2025-11-21

-Understanding what to measure
+Understanding What to Measure

-• Not knowing what you should measure.
+• Not knowing what to measure

-• Becoming confused over how metrics shape your strategy.
+• Confusion about how metrics shape strategy

 “Results ultimately stem from the right activities.
 So working backwards from the end goal like revenue to the front end of the sales process will actually help the salesperson understand the necessary activity to achieve their goal.”